xavier-brochard/pluralsight-cassandra-for-developers/README.md

 cqlsh:lordoftherings> insert into hobbits (id) values ('Sam');
 ```

-As expected, the quorum in `DC2` is not met, and the inster fails.
+As expected, the quorum in `DC2` is not met, and the insert fails.

-Now, let's chage the consistency level to `LOCAL_QUORUM`.
+Now, let's change the consistency level to `LOCAL_QUORUM`.

 ```bash
 cqlsh:lordoftherings> consistency local_quorum;